Daniel Vidot

-Daniel Sean Vidot (/vɪdoʊ/; born 8 February 1990) is a professional wrestler and rugby league footballer, He is predominatly performing for All Japan Pro Wrestling under the ring name Xyon, where he is the World Tag Team Champion alongside Oddyssey as part of the HAVOC stable.
+Daniel Sean Vidot (/vɪdoʊ/; born 8 February 1990) is an Australian-born professional wrestler and rugby league footballer of Samoan descent.
+He is currently performing on the All Japan Pro Wrestling under the ring name Xyon, where he is a former World Tag Team Champion alongside Oddyssey as part of the HAVOC stable.
 He is best known for his tenure in WWE, where he performed under the ring name Xyon Quinn.
 Born in Australia, he played for the Samoa national rugby league team.